LucasDooms/SMC_LAMMPS/README.md

 3. Run `python run.py [flags] hinge`, providing the directory of the parameters file.
 Use the `-g` flag to generate the required parameterfile and datafile.

 examples:
-- `python run.py hinge -g`   to generate and run
+- `python run.py hinge -gr`   to generate and run
-- `python run.py hinge -gpv` to generate, run, post-process, and visualize
+- `python run.py hinge -grpv` to generate, run, post-process, and visualize
-- `python run.py hinge -gvn` to generate, run, and visualize while ignoring errors
+- `python run.py hinge -grvn` to generate, run, and visualize while ignoring errors
+- `python run.py hinge -v`    to visualize
 - `python run.py hinge -c`    to continue a run from a restart file

 help:
 `python run.py --help`